cssmh/book-sharing-client/README.md

    - Sign up with name, photo URL, email, and password.
    - Login with email or Google account.
    - Email verification required for new users.
-   - User added to database with their details and role.
+   - User added to the database with their details and role.

 2. **Navigation and Accessibility:**